 Some new ‘george wrapper’ designs now come with fuller or full-on beading and all-over wire embroidery.
 Nigerian women naturally like their fashion to be ‘extra’ and so they’re loving all the extra sauce served by the stoned george wrappers that also come with matching materials so that the blouses also have nearly-full or full beadings and stones.

-THE GEORGE SKIRT WITH WRAPPER OR GOWN WITH WRAPPER TREND: Still, on how the ‘george wrapper’ fashion trend has shifted/ changed, we now see women making gowns and skirt and blouse attires our of not-heavy, lighter george fabrics such as the silk george.
+SKIRT-WRAPPER TREND – GEORGE SKIRT WITH WRAPPER OR GOWN WITH WRAPPER TREND: Still, on how the ‘george wrapper’ fashion trend has shifted/ changed, we now see women making gowns and skirt and blouse attires our of not-heavy, lighter george fabrics such as the silk george.
 They then tie a wrapper over the george skirt or gown, so that it looks like you’re tying two layered wrappers.
 Our Nigerian designers and local tailors have perfected the art of sewing these skirt-wrappers or gown-wrappers, as they look so real like double wrappers.
 This is the trending way that younger brides who do not know how to tie double wrappers are gravitating towards.
 We’re all here for it, because it looks pretty cool.

 This so-called george wrapper-skirt or wrapper-gown fashion is a trend popular among brides from Eastern Nigeria (including Igbo brides) for their traditional wedding.
 That is so cool and has contributed to increasing the popularity of ‘george’ fashion among single and younger women.
-Therefore, this luxury fabric (george wrappers) are no longer the ‘exclusives’ of older and married women.
+Therefore, this luxury fabric (george wrappers) are no longer the ‘exclusives’ of older and

 Want to Look Expensive?
 Dress Up in a George Blouse and Wrappers